By Dr. Samuel Georgian, Marine Biogeographer at Marine Conservation Institute

 We developed habitat suitability models to predict the spatial distribution of three groups of organisms: the stony coral Solenosmilia variabilis, sea stars (Brisignidae), and feather stars (Crinoida).
 Sea stars and feather stars are classified as ‘indicator’ species – organisms that help identify VMEs based on their association with habitat-forming corals.
 Our models showed that these three groups of organisms inhabit small patches on the steep sides and ridges of numerous seamounts, whereas the summits were generally predicted to be unsuitable.
 These results have significant implications for the spatial management of fisheries throughout the Louisville Seamount Chain, and we are currently using these models to advocate that the South Pacific Regional Fisheries Management Organization act to better protect these fragile deep-sea coral ecosystems.

 Stocks KI, Hart PJ (2007) Biogeography and biodiversity of seamounts.
 In: Seamounts: Ecology, Fisheries, and Conservation, John Wiley and Sons, p 255-81

 Clark MR, McMillan PJ, Anderson OF, Roux MJ.
 (2016) Stock management areas for orange roughy (Hoplostethus atlanticus) in the Tasman Sea and western South Pacific Ocean.
 New Zealand Fisheries Assessment Report, p 19-27

-Marine Conservation Institute is a team of highly-experienced marine scientists and environmental policy advocates dedicated to saving ocean life.
-The organization’s goal is to create an urgently-needed worldwide system of strongly protected areas—the Global Ocean Refuge System—to protect the marine biodiversity.
-It also maintains the most accurate online marine protected area database, the Atlas of Marine Protection.
+Marine Conservation Institute is a team of experienced marine scientists and policy advocates dedicated to saving ocean life.
+The organization’s goal is to create an urgently-needed worldwide system of strongly protected areas—the Global Ocean Refuge System—to protect marine biodiversity.
+Marine Conservation Institute also maintains the most accurate marine protected area database, the Atlas of Marine Protection.